petervanderdoes/AVH-Amazon/readme.txt

 None

 == Changelog ==
+= Version 3.1.1 =
+* Bugfix: CSS for the widget was not loaded.

 = Version 3.1 =
 * Bugfix: In WordPress 2.8 and PHP5, the secret key calculation didn't use native PHP5 function.
 * RFC: Ability to set number of columns when displaying all items from a wishlist.